finchnest/ArtificialLife/readme.md

 For Run 2, I kept everything the same except for population size; I increased it to 8 resulting in 20,000 simulations (2 types * 5 seeds * 8 population size * 250 generations = 20,000 sims)

 > I performed each of these two Runs for both Hypothesis 1 and 2.
 For my computer, 2500 simulations took around 14 minutes.

+> Code specific to each of these two hypothese is found mainly in solution.py file, specifically Create_Body and Create_Brain functions.
+The call happens from search.py

 # Results and Discussion